FarkostInteractive/VerdantPage/Documentation/Component Reference/Fields/VerdantColorField.md

 ### Restore Over Time

-By default anything painted to the field will stay there as long as it is in range.
-These parameters let you set it up to fade back to its initial state.

 |:---------------|:--------------------------|
 | `Restore Over Time` | If enabled this field will fade back to its base state over time.
 If a Base Texture is set it will restore to that, otherwise it will fade to white. |
 | `Restoration Rate` | The speed at which the field will be restored. |